 Temperance and Prohibitionism

-We recognize that alcohol and other intoxicating drugs are a poison to the minds and bodies of people, that they bring vast personal, social, medical, and economic damages to our society, and that they are ultimately destructive to lives, actual liberty, and happiness of people.
+We recognize that alcohol and other intoxicating drugs are a poison to the minds and bodies of people, that they bring vast personal, social, medical, and economic damages to our society, and that they are ultimately destructive to the lives, actual liberty, and happiness of people.
 As such, we promote temperance, teetotalism, and prohibitionism.

 We support policies to restrict and prohibit these substances, efforts to educate the public, programs to encourage abstinence from these substances, and programs to provide treatment for those addicted.